uli28/ng-dev/Setup/readme.md

 Invoke-Expression ((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/arambazamba/ng-dev/main/Setup/setup-angular-dev.ps1'))
 ```

-> Note: This script will run for approx 20 min.
+> Note: This script will run for approx 15 min.
 No need to wait!
 In the meantime you can continue to fork and clone my repo as described in the next section.

-Congratulations you have completed the base setup of a labs vm!

 ---